-Steroid abuse and addiction.
+Steroid abuse and addiction

 Abuse of anabolic steroids differs from the abuse of other illicit substances: initial abuse of anabolic steroids is not driven by the immediate pleasure or euphoria that motivates cocaine, heroin or marijuana use.
 Instead, users take steroids in order to change their physical appearances or athletic performances.
 Because steroids can cause confidence and strength, abusers often overlook their serious and long-term consequences.

 Steroids can be taken orally, rubbed into the skin or injected.
 Typically, users take steroids in cycles—using for periods of weeks or months, stopping for a period of time, and then starting again.
 During this process, known as cycling, users often take a cocktail of several different types of steroids in an attempt to maximize their effects, a practice referred to as stacking.
 Oral and injectable steroids are often mixed.
-Another type of steroid abuse, known as pyramiding, involves slowly increasing the amount of steroids taken until they peak mid-cycle and then tapering dosage as the cycle ends.
+Another type of steroid abuse, known as pyramiding, involves slowly increasing the dose of steroids taken until they peak mid-cycle and then tapering dosage as the cycle ends.

 Steroid abuse is dangerous.
 It can cause addiction and withdrawal upon cessation.
 Withdrawal symptoms include mood swings, insomnia and, most notably, severe depression (which occasionally leads to suicide attempts.)
 Often, abusers turn to other drugs in an attempt to counteract these symptoms.
 Individuals who abuse steroids are urged to seek treatment before they cause lasting damage to their health and lives.

-How steroids affect users.
+How steroids affect users

 In the short term, abuse of anabolic steroids can lead to aggression, extreme mood swings and manic-like symptoms that may lead to violence.
 Additionally, users may experience extreme irritability, delusions, intense anger (roid rage), paranoid jealously and feelings of invincibility that may impair judgment.
 Furthermore, because steroids are often injected, users who share needles or use non-sterile techniques are at risk for contracting dangerous infections, such as HIV/AIDS and hepatitis B and C.

-Longer-term abuse of steroids results in a variety of adverse side effects and serious (often irreversible) health problems such as liver damage, jaundice, fluid retention, high blood pressure, increased LDL (bad cholesterol) and decreased in HDL (good cholesterol).
+Longer-term abuse of steroids results in a variety of adverse side effects and serious (often irreversible) health problems such as liver damage, jaundice, fluid retention, high blood pressure, increased LDL (bad cholesterol), and decreased HDL (good cholesterol).
 Abuse can also cause renal failure, severe acne, oily scalp, heart attacks, stroke, tendon rupture and trembling.
 Teens who abuse steroids risk stunted growth due to premature skeletal maturation.